Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 In Versions 6 and above the API uses an "Exclude a list" approach.
 This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.

 In Versions 5 and below the API for assembly scanning took an "Include a list" approach.
 This proved to be problematic.
-Many extensions to NServiceBus rely on assembly scanning, for example transports and persistences in external NuGets.
+Many extensions to NServiceBus rely on assembly scanning, for example transports and persistences in external NuGet packages.
 If, at endpoint configuration time, a list of assemblies was generated, and that list did not include extension assemblies, the endpoint would fail at runtime with some unexpected and hard to diagnose behaviors.

 ## Exclude a list approach